 What is the price of a forward contract?

 A forward exchange contract, or forward contract, is just one of the many foreign exchange tools that we offer at Moneycorp.
 Depending on your facility agreement, we may require you to provide a deposit in order to secure your forward.
 This is something that you are welcome to discuss with our dedicated Relationship Manager, who will inform you as to whether, in addition to the cost of your forward contract, you will need to provide a deposit.
 They will also be more than happy to talk you through the other foreign exchange instruments that we have to offer.

 How long can I secure a forward exchange contract for?

-The forward contracts we offer typically allow you to lock in an exchange rate for up to two years (this may require a deposit).
-With a Moneycorp business account, you are able to agree a forward contract by speaking with your dedicated Relationship Manager.
-They can talk you through the process and agree an amount and duration for your contract, as well as answer any questions or queries you may have.
+Our forward contracts typically allow you to secure an exchange rate for up to two years.
+With a Moneycorp business account, you’ll be able to agree the terms of your forward contract with your Relationship Manager.
+This will determine the duration of your forward contract and the amount that is to be paid, as well as address any queries or concerns that you may have.

 We provide a wide range of other FX solutions that can help meet your business’s needs, in addition to our foreign exchange forward contracts..

 If you choose to enter into a forward contract with Moneycorp, you will be able to enter into a forward contract to buy more than 120 currencies at a fixed rate.
 While you may be required to leave a small deposit in order to enter into a forward exchange contract, you will be able to use this tool free of charge upon opening a Moneycorp account.

 The main advantage of forwards contracts is that they eliminate the downside risk exposure through a fixed future rate.
 They provide a degree of certainty, allowing businesses to protect their budgets from fluctuations in currency prices and lock in favourable rates ahead of time.